armangheysari/rl-for-consensus/README.md

 A reinforcement learning agent that tunes PBFT parameters (committee size, view-change timeout, reconfiguration threshold) in response to observed fault patterns.
-The simulator implements the three-phase pre-prepare / prepare / commit protocol from Castro and Liskov (OSDI 1999) with view changes and Byzantine workers.
+The simulator implements the three-phase pre-prepare / prepare / commit protocol from Castro & Liskov (OSDI 1999) with view changes and Byzantine workers.

 The work builds on my MSc thesis on Byzantine fault-tolerant SoC design